the-road-to-learn-react/the-road-to-react/manuscript/react-modern/forms.md

 ## Forms in React

+There will be no modern application that doesn't use forms.
+A form is just a proper vehicle to submit data via a button from various input controls (e.g. input field, checkbox, radio button, slider).
 Earlier we introduced a new button to fetch data explicitly with a button click.
 We'll advance its use with a proper HTML form, which encapsulates the button and input field for the search term with its label.

 Forms aren't much different in React's JSX than in HTML.
 We'll implement it in two refactoring steps with some HTML/JavaScript.
 First, wrap the input field and button into an HTML form element:

 {title="src/App.js",lang="javascript"}
 ~~~~~~~